clb-jraphael/ARM-Baguio-Tourist-Destinations/README.md

 Data

-The data for this project is collected from a survey and stored in a CSV file named FormResponses1.csv.
+The data for this project is collected from a survey (conducted through google forms) and stored in a CSV file named FormResponses1.csv.
 The key column in this dataset is:

 Which of the tourist destinations in Baguio City will/have you visited?: Contains the list of tourist destinations visited by each respondent.